Exploration of an Interdisciplinary Scientific Landscape: Discussion

 A first potential application of our methodology relies on the facts that both classifications unveils thematic domains (objects of study), classical disciplines, methodological communities.
 These different types of communities can indeed be understood as different \emph{Knowledge Domains}. \cite{raimbault2017applied} postulates co-evolving Knowledge Domains in every process of scientific knowledge production, that are Theoretical, Empirical, Modeling, Methodology, Tools and Data domains.
 Most of them are necessary for any process, and investigations within one conditions the advances in others.
 A refinement of classifications, associated with supervised classification to associate knowledge domains to some communities (potentially using full texts to have more precise information on the proportion of each knowledge domains involved in each), would allow to quantify relations between domains.
 Furthermore, using temporal data with the date of publications, would yield an effective quantification of the \emph{co-evolution} of domains in the sense of patterns of temporal correlations (e.g. Granger causality).

+Our work furthermore suggests that the different types of communities each unveil a different structure of science.
+This has implications for the construction of science maps, which refinement may go towards different maps for each dimension (which can more or less be associated to Knowledge Domains). \cite{wen2017mapping} has for example introduced such specific complementary maps as a new method of ``bibliometric triangulation'' in the case of water research.

-An other interesting direction is the application of our classifications to the quantification of spatial diffusion of knowledge, as \cite{maisonobe2013diffusion} does for the diffusion of a specific question in genetics.
+An other interesting direction is the application of our classifications to the quantification of spatial diffusion of knowledge, as \cite{maisonobe2013diffusion} does for the diffusion of a specific question in molecular biology.
 It is not clear if different dimensions of knowledge diffuse the same way: for example citation practices can be correlated to social networks and thus exhibit different patterns than effective research contents.
+This phenomenon is suggested in terms of a co-evolution for semantics and social networks by \cite{roth2010social}.
 Therefore, our work would allow to study such questions from complementary point of views.